faizrazadec/PrintBotAIAgents-AutoGen/README.md

 ### APIs and Models
 - **OpenAI API**: Integrates GPT-based language models to power natural language understanding and task execution.
+- **CloudPrinter API**: The core API microservice for placing orders, requesting product lists, requesting status and more.

 ### Frontend
 - **HTML/CSS**: Templates for the user interface.